 What Deductions Can a Landlord Make to a Security Deposit?

-As a landlord in Virginia, you can only make deductions to a tenant’s security deposit for the following reasons.
+As a landlord in Virginia, you can only make deductions to a tenant’s security deposit for the following reasons:

-• Unpaid utility bills
+- Unpaid utility bills

-• Charges allowed under the lease or rental agreement
+- Charges allowed under the lease or rental agreement

-• Damage exceeding normal wear and tear
+- Damage exceeding normal wear and tear

 For clarity’s sake, normal wear and tear refers to damage resulting from the intended use of a dwelling.
 Examples include a worn carpet, wobbly doorknobs, small scratches on walls and flooring, and faded paint.
-As a landlord, you’re liable for fixing these kinds of damages.
+As a landlord, you’re liable for fixing these kinds of damages.ds of damages.

-Damage exceeding normal wear and tear often results from a tenant’s carelessness or negligence.
-Examples of this kind of damage include broken or missing floor tiles, missing fixtures, missing curtains or blinds, or broken bathroom mirrors.
+Damage exceeding normal wear and tear often results from a tenant breaks something through carelessness or negligence.Examples of this kind of damage include broken or missing floor tiles, missing fixtures, missing curtains or blinds, or broken bathroom mirrors.

 Are There Requirements for How Landlords Need to Keep Security Deposit Records?

 Yes, Virginia law requires that landlords keep proper records of their tenant’s security deposits.
-The records must include any itemized damages you’ve made over the last two years.
+The records must include any itemized deductions you’ve made over the last two years.
 You must also make the records available to the tenant or any of their representative.

 Do Landlords in Virginia Have to Conduct Walk-Through Inspections?